agrim123/agrim123.github.io/_posts/2020-04-12-goroutines.md

 > Goroutines are lightweight; have a small stack (2KB) and a fast context switch.

 Goroutines are no doubt one of the best things Go has to offer.
-They are very lightweight, not like OS threads, but rather hundreds of goroutines can be multiplexed onto an OS Thread with a minimal overhead of context switching!
+They are very lightweight, not like OS threads, but rather hundreds of goroutines can be multiplexed onto an OS Thread (Go has its own runtime scheduler for this) with a minimal overhead of context switching!
+In simple terms, goroutines are a _lightweight abstraction_ over threads.

+<span class="font14">You can refer here for [Goroutines vs Threads](/posts/goroutines-vs-threads.html).</span>

 In this post, I try to describe how the goroutine scheduler works.

-A goroutine is a Go structure containing information regarding the running program, such as stack, program counter, or its current OS thread.
+There are only a few universal truths,

+> Concurrency is not parallelism! ([Talk](https://blog.golang.org/waza-talk))

 ## M, P, G orchestration